 Sweet Zion officially began in 2010 when owner, Sophie Ulibarri's career path collided with a personal passion: art + design.
 As her job in non-profit event coordination led her into the occasional design responsibility, her passion for design, paper + entrepreneurship outgrew the hobby title she'd once given it.
 After much encouragement + prodding from close friends, she closed the door on her corporate job + opened the door to her own small business.
 Now, Sophie wears many hats - from designer, owner, team leader, computer techie, to the crazy lady in the neighborhood who has tons of recycling each week.
-The Sweet Zion team has grown from one to four with the inclusion of a certain baby Ben (our very own - very cute- "paper boy").
+The Sweet Zion team has grown from one to five with the inclusion of a certain baby Ben (our very own - very cute- "paper boy").

 Hello!
 Sophie Here.

 I grew up on an acreage outside of Lincoln, Nebraska + am a transplant to the gorgeous state of Colorado via my native husband.
 While it's pretty amazing to wake up to the Rocky Mountains each morning, I’m very proud of my roots.
 Growing up in the Midwest gave me stability, a great work ethic, loads of creativity + a general happiness about life.
-Throughout my adult life, I've held various jobs, but have always felt that my real path was to be an entrepreneur.
-It's quite literally a dream to be a small part of making someone's biggest day their best day.